 Arts and Culture:

-- Modern 1 & 2: Great modern art, don’t forget the cool outdoor space
+- Modern 1 & 2: Great modern art, don’t forget the cool outdoor space.
+Both do not charge a fee.

-- Botanical Gardens: a beautiful, quaint garden to take a stroll
+- Botanical Gardens: a beautiful, quaint garden to take a stroll.
+Free to visit.

-- RSA on the Mound: check what the current exhibition is!
+- 🌟 RSA on the Mound: check what the current exhibition is!
+They are often free of charge.

-- 🌟 City Art Gallery: make sure to have a look at their “recent acquisitions” in the basement!
+- 🌟 City Art Center: make sure to have a look at their “recent acquisitions” in the basement!
+No entrance fee!

-- Fruit Market Gallery: very small, changing exhibitions, with an outstanding café
+- Fruit Market Gallery: very small, changing exhibitions, with an outstanding café.
+No entrance fee!

 - Jupiter Artland (outside of Edinburgh): an enchanted forest with modern sculptures scattered throughout (plus a wonderful café).
 Unfortunately better accessible by car, but definitely worth if you fancy a laid-back walk on a beautiful estate.